tomalbrc/filament/docs/src/content/block-behaviours.md

 ### `facing` behaviour

-Gives the block an `axis` property/block-state similar to wooden logs/pillars and handles placement.
+Gives the block a `facing` property/block-state similar to wooden logs/pillars and handles placement.

 - **Block-State-Properties to provide models for**:
   - `facing`: north, east, south, west, up, down